rap-lab-org/public_bbmocbs/README.md

 * Run example in `./test_bb_mocbs `
 * This example shows how to use the code.

+## Notes

+* For some historical reason, the classes related to BB-MO-CBS is often named with "NB" where NB stands for node-based.
+This name "Node-Based" is no more used and the true name should be Binary Branching (BB).

 ## References

 Please cite the corresponding papers if you find anything in this repository helpful.